folk school blog

 Traditional Appalachian Craft Cultural Bearer Scholarships cover the cost of tuition, room and board for designated Traditional Appalachian Classes.
 These classes are listed on page 23 of our current catalog under "Passing On Appalachian Traditions," and are designed to connect highly skilled Appalachian craft instructors with present-day students.
 Instruction includes historical and cultural relevance, in addition to helping students understand, recognize, and practice traditional Appalachian skills and techniques.
-Please click here for specific criteria and to apply.

 Blue Ridge Potters Guild Scholarships

 Thanks to the Guild, residents of Virginia in need of financial assistance to participate in a clay class may apply for one of these two scholarships covering tuition, housing and meals.